VE3NEA/HclFusion/README.md

 # HCL Fusion

-The program fuses a visible light picture and a thermal camera image into a single image that retains both high resolution detail of the visible image and color-coded temperature information from the thermal image.
+The program fuses a visible-light picture and a an image from a thermal camera into a single composite image that retains both high resolution detail of the visible image and color-coded thermal information.

 ### Algorithm